eyzx7x/docs-supergluu-prod/3.1.3/sources/user-guide/index.md

 After receiving the notification, tap `Approve` or `Deny` directly from the push menu.

 Super Gluu can receive a notification when the application is running in the foreground.
-It will look just like the original authentication screen
+It will look just like the original authentication screen.

 ![push notification when app is running](../img/user-guide/up_approve_prompt.jpg)

 ## Device Settings, iPad Support

-In the device settings are a few settings for Super Gluu - push notifications, location, access to camera, and PIN protection.
+There are a few options for Super Gluu in the device settings - push notifications, location, access to camera, and PIN protection.
 Any change made in the device settings will take effect in the application.

 Super Gluu can run on iPads, and the layout is the same for all IOS devices.